Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 .. image:: ../../../_static/img/flow/how-tos/when-http-request.png

+Then add this JSON to the request body

+{
+    "type": "object",
+    "properties": {
+        "webUrl": {
+            "type": "string"
+        },
+        "parameters": {
+            "type": "object",
+            "properties": {
+                "event": {
+                    "type": "string"
+                },
+                "product": {
+                    "type": "string"
+                }
+            }
+        }
+    }
+}

 HTTP POST URL will be empty until you save the flow; We'll need the URL when creating our site script.

-On the next steps we get the created PnP template and place it to Plumsail action.
+Then we get the created PnP template and place it to Plumsail action.

 .. image:: ../../../_static/img/flow/how-tos/apply-modern-page-site-design.png

-WebURL value is the created website.
+As you can see  we  select WebURL value in Sharepoint site URL field.
+It is a dynamic value and provides the newly created site URL.
 We pass the parameter to Plumsail action so it will know where to apply the PnP template.

 On the next steps we need to start the Flow automatically once the site is created.